-- 1. From Start, type 'Recovery' in the Cortana search box and then click AcerRecovery Management in the list of apps. - 2.
+- 1. From Start, select All apps then Acer.
+Select Acer Recovery Management in the list of Acer apps. - 2.
 Select the Restore tab and click Get started to Choose an option.

 3. Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files.
+Click Next to continue.